dy/piezo/docs/r&d.md

   * ? `x < 5 ?.. x++`,  `[ x in 1,2,3 ?.. x*2 ]`
     + intuition for condition and spread
     + reminds [..len] array creation, but [x in arr ?.. x*2]
+    - doesn't play as nice with ~ instead of in: [x ~ arr ?.. x*2]
+    - clashes/conflicts with `?.` - has nothing similar in intuition
   * ? `x < 5 ..? x++`, `[ x in 1,2,3 ..? x*2 ]`
     + semantic is close to punctuation combo
     + intuition for condition and spread